German reunification: Unification of Berlin

-An immediate challenge facing the reunified city was the need for physical connectivity between the East and the West, specifically the organization of infrastructure.
-In the period following World War II, approximately half of the railway lines were removed in East Berlin.
-Urban rail required substantial work over more than a decade to fully reconnect the two halves of the city, and the tram network had been removed from the West, leaving it entirely in the East.

 As urban planning in Germany is the responsibility of the city government, the integration of East and West Berlin was in part complicated by the fact that the existing planning frameworks became obsolete with the fall of the Wall.
 Prior to the reunification of the city, the Land Use Plan of 1988 and General Development Plan of 1980 defined the spatial planning criteria for West and East Berlin, respectively.
 These were replaced by the new, unified Land Use Plan in 1994.
 Termed "Critical Reconstruction", the new policy aimed to revive Berlin's prewar aesthetic; it was complemented by a strategic planning document for downtown Berlin, entitled "Inner City Planning Framework".

-Following the dissolution of the GDR on 3 October 1990, all planning projects under the socialist regime were abandoned.
+Following the dissolution of the GDR on 3 October 1990, all planning projects under the socialist-totalitarian regime were abandoned.
 Vacant lots, open areas, and empty fields in East Berlin were subject to redevelopment, in addition to space previously occupied by the Wall and associated buffer zone.
 Many of these sites were positioned in central, strategic locations of the reunified city.